Voxiferus/azure_tibbo_linux_nodejs/README.md

 **About this document**

-This document describes how to connect {enter your device name here} device running {enter the OS name running on device} with Azure IoT SDK.
+This document describes how to connect LTPP3-based Tibbo Project System  device running Tibbo Linux with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device